thaliproject/Thali_CordovaPlugin_BtLibrary/README.md

     ./gradlew build install
     ```

-    * If you have permission denied issue in Linux or Mac, make sure that the
+    * If you run into a permission denied issue in Linux or Mac, make sure that
-      `gradlew` file has execution permission; run command `chmod 744 gradlew`
+      the `gradlew` file has execution permission; run command
+      `chmod 744 gradlew`

 If the library was built and installed successfully, you should now see the
 library in your local Maven repository: